A phenomenological model of magnetic flux tubes in strong fields induced by axion-origin photons: Physics of the theory of practically empty flux tubes in strong fields of the order

-In order to understand the physics of the Parker's suppression of the convective heat transport in strong magnetic fields, we need to tun to the dark matter axions, born in the core of the Sun.
-With solar axions and the existence of a magnetic O-loop inside the MFT near the tachocline, the answer becomes very simple.
-When a magnetic O-loop is formed inside the MFT near the tachocline through the Kolmogorov turbulent cascade (see Fig.~\ref{fig-Kolmogorov-cascade}), the high-energy photons from the radiation zone experience the axion-photon oscillations in this O-loop, and the so-called axions of photonic origin appear under the sunspot.
-This means that the cooling effect of Parker-Biermann exists due to the disappearance of barometric equilibrium~\citep{Parker1974a} and, as a consequence, the manifestation of the photon free path (Rosseland length; see Fig.~B.3 in~\cite{RusovDarkUniverse2021}) from the tachocline to the photosphere, which is confirmed by axions of photonic origin after photon-axion oscillations in the O-loop (see Fig.~\ref{fig-lampochka}).
+To understand the physics of the Parker's suppression of the convective heat transfer in strong magnetic fields, we need to tun to the dark matter axions originating from the Sun's core.
+Taking into account solar axions and the existence of a magnetic O-loop within the magnetic field near the tachocline (see Fig.~\ref{fig-Kolmogorov-cascade}d), the answer becomes very simple.
+When a magnetic O-loop forms within the magnetic field near the tachocline via a turbulent Kolmogorov cascade (see Fig.~\ref{fig-Kolmogorov-cascade}), dark matter axions and high-energy photons from the radiation zone to the tachocline undergo both axion-photon and photon-axion oscillations in this O-loop during the magnetic field in the tachocline, during which so-called of axion origin photons and photon origin axions emerge under a sunspot.
+This means that the Parker-Birman cooling effect exists due to the disappearance of barometric equilibrium~\citep{Parker1974a,Parker1974b} and, as a consequence, the manifestation of the photon mean free path (Rosseland length; see Fig.~B.3 in~\cite{RusovDarkUniverse2021}) from the tachocline to the photosphere, which is confirmed by the existence of both axion-photon oscillations during the formation of axion origin photons, and simultaneously by the existence of photon-axion oscillations during the formation of photon origin axions during MTF in the tachocline (see Fig.~\ref{fig-lampochka}).

 On the other hand, high-energy photon fluxes coming from the radiation zone through the thin ``ring'' part of the magnetic tube, i.e. between the tachocline and the ``ring'' (or more precisely between the magnetic wall and the O-loop of the tube; see Figs.~\ref{fig-lampochka} and~\ref{fig-Kolmogorov-cascade}), and which is applied without the Parker-Biermann cooling effect, allows to determine the convective heating $(dQ/dt)_2$ (see Sect.~\ref{sec-heating}).